arsturges/web_scraping/README.md

-nokogiri_data_harvesting
+web_scraping
 ========================

-web scraping in Ruby using Nokogiri
+web scraping in Ruby using Nokogiri, and in Python using etree.